canacoconut-hyper-engineer/Kanako-translate/README.md

 ## 🧪 Backend Testing (ExUnit)

-This project includes automated unit and integration tests using Elixir’s built-in test framework, **ExUnit**, and **Plug.Test**.
+Includes automated **unit and integration tests** with ExUnit and Plug.Test.

-These tests simulate actual HTTP requests to API endpoints (e.g., `POST /translate`, `GET /history`), and verify full backend behavior including:
+Tests simulate HTTP requests (e.g., `POST /translate`) and validate routing, JSON parsing, OpenAI calls, and persistence.
-- Routing
-- JSON parsing
-- OpenAI API call (real call, not mocked)
-- Response structure and status codes
-- History persistence logic

 The tests are self-contained, reset their state on each run using a temporary file (`tmp/test_history.json`), and are executed with a single command: